Understand Field Type Detection and Naming Improvements

 Field names that contain specific characters or capitalized in a certain way are renamed.
 Field values that include square brackets are automatically converted to parentheses.

-Field names with underscore and space characters
+Field names with underscore, space, or tab characters

 Non-leading and trailing underscore (_) characters in field names are converted into space ( ) characters.
 Carriage return or line feed characters in a field name are removed.
 However, field names that contain leading underscore characters remain unchanged.
 In addition, leading and trailing spaces in field names are removed.
 This type of field name clean up applies only to English, French, German, Portuguese, and Spanish languages.